Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 All of the content on the website is an example/fictive.

 ### Mentor
-Got a lot of help from a local Software developer with over 20 years of experience here in Sweden .
+Got a lot of help from a local Software developer in Sweden named Daniel Sweder with over 20 years of programming experience .

 ### Media
 All of the photos used on this site were obtained (and bought) from Shutterstock [here](https://www.shutterstock.com/sv/home)